berenabiud/game-cli/README.md

 - **Search and Filter**: Easily search games by title or genre to find exactly what you're looking for.
 - **Game-Player Association**: Link players to games they own or play and view all games linked to a specific player or all players linked to a specific game.
 - **Ratings Overview**: Display games with their user ratings to see how they stack up.

+## Why Choose Game Library CLI?

+- **Streamlined Interaction**: Intuitive commands make managing your game library a breeze.
+- **Data Integrity**: Leveraging SQLite ensures your data is organized, secure, and fast.
+- **Customizable Workflows**: Flexible enough to suit individual or team use cases.
+- **Scalability**: Perfect for small collections or expansive libraries.

+## Technologies Used

+- **Python**: The backbone of the application, ensuring functionality and flexibility.
+- **SQLite**: A lightweight yet robust relational database for secure and efficient data storage.

+## Usage Examples

+### Adding a Game

+- Select **Add Game** from the menu.
+- Follow prompts to input details like title, genre, release year, etc.

+### Associating a Player with a Game

+- Navigate to **Add Game to Player**.
+- Link an existing player to a specific game.

+### Viewing All Games by a Player

+- Select the **View Games by Player0** option.
+- Choose a player to view their associated games.

+## Future Enhancements

+- **Advanced Search**: Add multi-criteria search capabilities.
+- **Cloud Integration**: Enable cloud backups for data.
+- **Leaderboard**: Display top-rated games based on user ratings.
+- **Analytics Dashboard**: Include insights like most-played games and player trends.